RunestoneInteractive/thinkcspy/_sources/Functions/functions.rst

 ``print``, ``range`` and ``int``.
 Function calls contain the name of the function to be executed followed by a list of values in parentheses, called *arguments*, which are assigned to the parameters in the function definition.
-So in the second to the last line of the program, we call the function, and pass ``alex`` as the turtle to be manipulated, and 50 as the size of the square we want.
+So in the last line of
+the program, we call the function, and pass ``my_list1`` as the list to be analyzed.

 ..
 The parameters being sent to the function, sometimes referred to as the **actual parameters** or **arguments**,
 .. represent the specific data items that the function will use when it is executing.